Charleston Flat Fee Real Estate

 Unexpected repairs

-For $300 - $500 a professional inspector will conduct a thorough inspection of the home.
+For $400 - $600 a licensed, professional inspector will conduct a thorough inspection of the home.
 This way, you’ll have an idea of the cost of future repairs.
 Make the final contract subject to a favourable report.

 Shopping without pre-approval